What Is MailChimp?

-Like any product/service – MailChimp is not for everyone.
-While they do a better job than most at serving everyone from personal to enterprise accounts – there are things that MailChimp does not do well that you should consider.
+Like any product or service – MailChimp isn’t for everyone.
+While they do a better job than most, there are things that MailChimp does not do well that you should consider.

-MailChimp’s brand is not only cosmetic – it’s engrained throughout the product.
-For better & for worse, MailChimp has a unique language for its features & processes.
+MailChimp’s brand is engrained throughout its platform.
+For better and for worse, MailChimp has a unique language for its features & processes.

 If MailChimp is your first email provider, you won’t notice.
-In fact, you’ll likely find it fun and simplifying.
+You’ll likely find it fun and simple.

-But if you are coming from other email providers, you’ll likely find it a bit confusing.
+But if you are coming from other email providers, you’ll likely find it confusing.
 The learning curve will be a bit steeper.

-For example, most email providers have lists & segments.
-MailChimp has lists, groups & segments.
+For example, most email providers use lists and segments.
+MailChimp has lists, groups, and segments.
 In many ways, I like MailChimp’s setup.
-But it’s also not industry standard.
+But it’s not industry standard.

 MailChimp no longer does “autoresponders” – instead, they do “automation flows.”

-Again, it’s great from a marketing & branding perspective, but sometimes it can be tiresome to figure out what MailChimp is referring to if you’re used to standard industry terminology.
+It’s great from a marketing and branding perspective, but it can be tiresome to figure out what MailChimp is referring to if you’re used to standard industry terminology.

 Buried Defaults & Data

-Everything from their forms to lists formatting to key metrics to tracking to designs are have default settings.
+Everything from their forms to list formatting, key metrics, tracking, and designs has default settings.
 They also automatically consolidate metrics into more accessible & simplified ratings.

-But to dig up & change the specific defaults or dig up a very specific piece of data can be frustrating.
-It’s all buried on second screens and/or specific workflows.
+But to dig up and change the specific defaults or specific pieces of data can be frustrating.
+It’s all buried on second screens or specific workflows.

-For example, “member ratings” consolidates deliver/open/click rates for each subscriber across all your campaigns.
-But if you want to find an open rate for a subscriber in a single past campaign, it requires quite a bit of digging.
+For example, “member ratings” consolidates the deliver, open, and click rates for each subscriber across all your campaigns.
+But it requires some digging if you want to find an open rate for a subscriber in a single past campaign.

-Same way with changing the text on default signup forms.
-You can’t quickly edit it.
-You have to go into the build a form workflow and go to Translation Settings then re-save the form.
+The same goes for changing the text on default signup forms.
+You can’t edit it quickly.
+You have to go into the build a form workflow and go to Translation Settings, then re-save the form.

 Most of this stems from the fact that they bias their processes towards making the initial setup super-easy.
 But that creates a situation where it’s more difficult to go back later to make a quick change.